zarf-dev/proposals/0035-feature-flags/README.md

 ## FIXME Summary

-FIXME(mentions ctx api, rework)
-This ZEP proposes Feature Flags for Zarf, intended to provide a configuration model for features throughout the stages of release and deprecation, eg. "alpha", "beta", "GA", "deprecated".
-It introduces a ctx-based API, similar to previous usages of feature flags in Zarf, a centralized location where all CLI feature flags are **declared** so that users may easily find Flags and their documentation in code.
-Additionally, centralizing where Flags are declared allows us to automate site documentation that corresponds one to one with the docs in code.
-Inspiration for the Feature fields is drawn from the Kubernetes project.
+This ZEP proposes Feature Flags for the Zarf CLI and SDK layer.
+Features are intended to provide a configuration model for users to enable and disable logical features (e.g. a new API or behavior) throughout the stages of release and deprecation, eg. `alpha`, `beta`, `ga`, `deprecated`.
+It introduces a new go package `feature` implementing storage and and API for using features. `feature` also contains a centralized location where all features are **declared**, ensuring users and maintainers can easily find features and their associated documentation in code.
+Inspiration for the Feature model and implementation is drawn from the Kubernetes project, with various changes made to scale back the implementation to Zarf's needs.

 ## Motivation